mateusdotcc/CSTV/README.md

 # Open an iPhone/Android simulator phone

 # Run the application in development mode:
+# check the PandaScore API step above.
 $ npx expo start

-# Check the terminal commands to run, update, and debug the application
+# Check the terminal commands to run, update, and debug the application using Expo
 ```

 ### App Requirements: